mattblackwell/gov-january-math-refresher/plan.md

-# January Linear Algebra Review
+# January Linear Algebra Review for Gov 2002

 To get the most out of Gov 2002, it will be very useful to have a working understanding of the basics of linear algebra.
 For Gov PhD students, you covered some of this in the Math Prefresher, but probably not enough to keep it fresh in your mind.
 This year, we are organizing an optional, self-guided review of the basics of linear algebra.
 It will take place (virtually of course) in the three weeks before the start of the Spring semester (January 4th-January 22nd).
 The content will be based on MIT's famous 18.06 course, and we will follow along with the textbook and videos for this class.